 We look forward to providing pedagogical and technical support to Brightspace users in the Vanderbilt community.

 Paige Snay has been with Brightspace support since the fall of 2019.
-As lead instructional technologist, she works with instructors, external vendors, and D2L to establish integrations with Brightspace.
+As Lead Instructional Technology Consultant, she works with instructors, external vendors, and D2L to establish integrations with Brightspace.
 She also collaborates with the rest of the Brightspace team to support the Brightspace platform and to encourage instructors to utilize it in new and engaging ways.
 Paige holds a B.S.B.A. in Information Systems and Cyber Security from Longwood University.

 Erica Brandon joined the Brightspace team in August 2017.
 She enjoys finding new ways to teach using technology and coming up with creative uses for Brightspace that will engage students.
 Erica served as an Academic Technologist at the University of Colorado for five years.
 She also taught high school Computer Science before arriving at Vanderbilt.
 Erica graduated from the University of Colorado at Boulder with a B.A. in Music and completed her graduate coursework at Eastern Michigan University.

 Michael Coley joined the Center for Teaching in the Spring of 2021.
-As an Instructional Technologist, his goal is to help promote high quality teaching through effective usage of technology.
+As an Instructional Technology Consultant, his goal is to help promote high-quality teaching through effective usage of technology.
 He has a B.S. in Animal Science and Secondary Education from Middle Tennessee State University and a Masters in Agricultural Education from North Carolina State University.
-While at NC State, his focus of study was on technology usage of Tennessee teachers.
+While at NC State, his focus of study was on the technology usage of Tennessee teachers.
 He taught high school Agricultural Education for 10 years before changing careers and joining Vanderbilt.

 Jenny Park joined the Center for Teaching in the Summer of 2021.
 She enjoys working with new and existent digital tools that promote active and efficient teaching and learning.
 She is especially interested in working with Brightspace integrations.
 She has a B.A. in History from Smith College and an M.A. in Public Humanities from Brown University.
 She has worked as a writing consultant and as a political campaign worker prior to joining Vanderbilt.